Cookies ahead

 Grav is a popular, free, file based CMS based on Twig & Markdown.
 Learn here how to install and tune Grav on fortrabbit.

-We usually advice to run your project locally and use Git deployment.
-Since Grav CMS is a static file content management system where files may change on the environment, we can not advice to use git deployment, since it is designed to work as a one way street.
+We usually advise running your project locally and using Git deployment.
+Since Grav CMS is a file-based content management system where files may change on the environment, we cannot advise using Git deployment, since it is designed to work as a one-way street.

-1. Download the "latest Grav Core + Admin plugin" from the Grav website from the Grav website and unpack it locally.
+1. Download the "latest Grav Core + Admin plugin" from the Grav website and unpack it locally.

 2. Copy all contents of the local grav-admin folder (not the folder itself) via SFTP to the htdocs folder of your environment.